 Types of machines are easily matched with each type of society -not that machines are determining, but because they express those social forms capable of generating them and using them.
 The old societies of sovereignty made use of simple machines -levers, pulleys, clocks; but the recent disciplinary societies equipped themselves with machines involving energy, with the passive danger of entropy and the active danger of sabotage; the societies of control operate with machines of a third type, computers, whose passive danger is jamming and whose active one is piracy or the introduction of viruses (...).
 The conception of a control mechanism, giving the position of any element within an open environment at any given instant (whether animal in a reserve or human in a corporation, as with an electronic collar), is not necessarily one of science fiction.
-Felix Guattari has imagined a city where one would be able to leave one's apartment, one's street, one's neighborhood, thanks to one's (dividual) electronic card that raises a given barrier; but the card could just as easily be rejected on a given day or between certain hours; what counts is not the barrier but the computer that tracks each person's position--licit or illicit--and effects a universal modulation " (Deleuze, 1990).
+Felix Guattari has imagined a city where one would be able to leave one's apartment, one's street, one's neighborhood, thanks to one's (dividual) electronic card that raises a given barrier; but the card could just as easily be rejected on a given day or between certain hours; what counts is not the barrier but the computer that tracks each person's position--licit or illicit--and effects a universal modulation (Deleuze, 1990).

 Of course, the analysis of these critical authors seems rather pessimistic.
 But as Deleuze wrote, "there is no need to ask which is the toughest regime, for it's within each of them that liberating and enslaving forces confront one another (...).
 There is no need to fear or hope, but only to look for new weapons".
-What sort of tools or weapons can we use to counter the reason of state and infuse democracy, and forms of oversight could give the normative horizon of democracy some actual teeth?
-Here, two important French theorists teach important lessons: Claude Lefort and Cornelius Castoriadis, two thinkers who spent most of their intellectual lives together opposing totalitarianism (at a time when most people on the Left remained blind to the reality of the Soviet regime).
+What sort of tools or weapons can we use to counter the reason of state and infuse democracy, and what understanding of "oversight" could give the normative horizon of democracy some actual teeth?
+Here, two important French theorists offer important lessons: Claude Lefort and Cornelius Castoriadis, two thinkers who spent most of their intellectual lives together opposing totalitarianism at a time when most people on the Left remained blind to the reality of the Soviet regime.

-Human Rights, Democratic Contention and the (Possible) Loss of Democratic Culture (Lefort)
+Human Rights & Democratic Contention (Lefort)

-Claude Lefort's writings (1981) point in particular to the symbolic and normative role of human rights in the democratization of modern states; occupying the "empty place" of power left vacant by the King's death (which cut the connection of political power with its transcendent, religious justification).
-In 1981, in The Democratic Invention, Claude Lefort rightly observed that a polity abiding by the rule of law is necessarily exposed to the "indeterminate nature of human rights" and confronted "with rights which are yet to be incorporated", as new citizen groups use existing formulations of rights (e.g. those of the French 1789 Declaration of the Rights of Man and of the Citizen) to advance new claims:
+Claude Lefort's writings point in particular to the symbolic and normative role of human rights in the democratization of modern states, as they have come to occupy the "empty place" of power left vacant by the King's death (which cut the connection of political power with its transcendent, religious justification).
+In 1981, in The Democratic Invention, Claude Lefort rightly observed that a polity abiding by the rule of law is necessarily exposed to the "indeterminate nature of human rights" and confronted "with rights which are yet to be incorporated," as new citizen groups use existing formulations of rights (e.g. those of the French 1789 Declaration of the Rights of Man and of the Citizen) to advance new claims:

 [The democratic state] is subject to a forms of contention whose goal is not just the tacit preservation of tacitly established pact, but which takes shape in places that power cannot entirely control (...).
 From the moment rights are posited as the ultimate reference, established law is fated to being questioned.
 It is increasingly at issue as collective wills or, if you prefer, social agents bringing new claims mobilize a force in opposition to that which tends to contain the effects of recognized rights.
 Where the law is being questioned, society, that is the established order, is under question (Lefort, 1986).
-Insofar as the movements advocating against the state interpretation of human rights frame their actions as legitimized by human rights and the willingness to preserve and extend the collective political rights enshrined in constitutions and their bills of rights, they engage in this exact same process, which Lefort called an "opposition of right" (opposition de droit).
-A process, he said, is the essence of a democratic regime, and through which citizens aim to (re)define the substance of their rights.